partylikeits1983/miden-tutorials/docs/web-client/mint_consume_create_tutorial.md

 The following code snippet identifies and consumes notes in a single transaction.

-Add this snippet to the `src/webClient.ts` function:
+Add this snippet to the end of the `webClient` function in the `src/webClient.ts` file:
 ```ts
 await client.fetch_and_cache_account_auth_by_pub_key(
   AccountId.from_hex(aliceIdHex),